marktsuchida/libtcspc/CONTRIBUTING.md

 - Ordinary processors contain the (chain of) downstream processor(s) in a data member (`Downstream downstream`).
   - This should usually be the last non-static data member, so that the data layout mirrors the order of processing.
+Cold data (such as data only accessed when terminating processing) should be placed after the downstream member.
   - Note that the processor becomes move-only if any of its downstream processors are move-only.
-  - Exception: processors with special semantics such as `ref_processor` and `type_erased_processor`.
+  - Exception: processors with special semantics such as `merge` or `type_erased_processor`.
   - If the user wants to break the chain of containment for any reason, they can use `type_erased_processor`.
     - This can be of advantage in a few cases:
       - To allow runtime selection of the processor type (with `type_erased_processor`).
-      - To reduce compile time.
+      - Possibly to reduce compile time.
-      - Note: Currently even the use of these reference-semantic processors does not allow upstream processors to be created before their downstream.
-There is no plan to change this, as processor chaings are designed to be single-use (i.e., used only for one event stream and then discarded).
-  - The `merge` processor also implicitly breaks the chain of containment (because we can't contain one downstream in two separate upstreams!).
 - Constructor
   - Processors should not have a default constructor.
-    - Exception: `discard_any`, `discard_all`; sinks with no configuration
+    - Exception: sinks with no configuration parameters.
-      parameters.
   - Processors should have an `explicit` constructor (or a few) taking configuration parameters and, as the last parameter, the downstream processor (`Downstream downstream`).
     - The downstream processor should usually be assigned to the data member via `std::move()`.
 - Factory function
-  - Processors in the library are defined as class templates in an internal namespace.
+  - Processors in the library are usually defined as class templates in an internal namespace.
   - A free function template should be provided for constructing the processor, given configuration parameters and the downstream processor.
 This function returns the new processor by value.